idavis/idavis.github.io/_posts/2019-07-21-pushing-images-to-devices.md

 l4t                 32.2-nano-dev-jetpack-4.2.1-samples    2.34GB
 ```

 Assuming you've followed the device setup in the [first post][], we can now push this image to the device.
-This will save a lot of time compared to pushing to a container registry and then pull the image down.
+This will save a lot of time compared to pushing to a container registry and then pulling the image down.

 ```bash
 docker save l4t:32.2-nano-dev-jetpack-4.2.1-samples | ssh user@host 'docker load'